DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Yet, despite that, that guy used four magic tools in addition to this casket!"

 Blazingly red sword, brass baton.
-Silver staff that could summon lighting rain.
+Silver rod that could summon lighting rain.
 Besides that, in addition to the silver trident that could destroy magic defence, Alfreya himself wore heavenly garments.

 _Certainly, it seems absurd._